• Packboating in southern France

 Not fully comprehending all this, in June 2006 I set off from Chapeauroux in my Sunny, and at the very first bend was flapping about like a salmon with a seizure, trying to stay on track.
 It went on like that for a while, then eased up and actually got quite pleasant by the time I reached Alleyras for the night.
-This was more like it; a wild river rather than the broad Dordogne lined with water pumps irrigating the adjacent farmland.
+This was more like it; a wild river rather than the broad Dordogne lined with droning pumps irrigating the adjacent farmland.

 Next morning a taxi transported me past the then-closed section dodging the Poutes dam below Alleyras (more below) and dropped me at Monistrol.
 Here again I failed to fully appreciate the greater challenges immediately ahead, even if the guidebook was clear: great fun in a creekboat, but an open canoe will fill up on the longer rapids.
-And if I didn’t know it then, I do now: the white water abilities of open canoes and IKs are closely matched, while IKs might easier to control for beginners.
+And if I didn’t know it then, I sure do now: the white water abilities of open canoes and IKs are closely matched, while IKs might easier to control for beginners (like me).

 Unless you’re confident, I’d suggest not following my example in doing this section alone.
-Consider a recce in the raft if there’s one going that day, or ask if you can tag along for safety.
+Consider a recce in the commercial raft if there’s one going that day, or ask if you can tag along for safety.

-All along what they now call ‘one of Europe’s last wild rivers’ you’ll pass many striking outcrops of columnar basalt as well as pretty villages (like Chilac, below) with adjacent campsites, boulangeries, inexpensive hotels – and not a chain store to be seen.
+All along what they now call ‘one of Europe’s last wild rivers’ you’ll pass many striking outcrops of columnar basalt as well as pretty villages (like Chilac, below) with adjacent campsites, boulangeries, quaint hotels – and not a chain store to be seen.

 Although the daily trains aren’t frequent, with riverside stations at Brioude, Langeac, Monistrol, Alleyras and Chapeauroux, the Allier (left) is easy to get to with packboats.
 First, Easyjet yourself to Lyon, or Ryanair-it to Nimes or Clermont, two cities which are also linked by the scenic Ligne des Cévennes rail line (below).
 Brioude is an hour south of Clermont, and Chapeauroux is two hours over the hills from Nimes.
 Between them, Brioude and Chapeauroux span the scenic and paddleable 88-km section of the Allier.